Posthumous conception means conceiving with someone's egg, sperm or embryo after they have died.

 This has left a rather complex set of rules on parenthood in posthumous conception cases:

-If a man dies when his wife or partner is pregnant, he is treated as the father for all legal purposes, including property rights and inheritance.
+If a father dies when his wife or partner is pregnant, he is treated as the father for all legal purposes, including property rights and inheritance.
 This applies both where he is the biological father and in certain circumstances where donor sperm has been used.

 If a woman is inseminated with her husband or partner's sperm after his death, or if embryos are transferred to her after his death that are either created with his sperm or created with donor sperm before he died, he can be named on the birth certificate if his wife or partner makes a special written election within 42 days of the birth.
 However, he is not the legal father for any purpose other than naming him on the birth certificate.
 If a woman is inseminated with donor sperm after her husband or partner's death, or if embryos are transferred to her that were created with donor sperm after his death, the man is not the father for any purpose and cannot be named on the birth certificate.